Mathics3/mathics-threejs-backend/docs/index.md

 Welcome to the mathics-threejs-backend documentation and examples!

-mathics-threejs-backend is a JavaScript library for rendering [Mathics](https://mathics.org) (and eventually Wolfram Language) [Graphics3D](https://reference.wolfram.com/language/ref/Graphics3D.html) objects.
+mathics-threejs-backend is a JavaScript library for rendering [Mathics3](https://mathics.org) (and eventually Wolfram Language) [Graphics3D](https://reference.wolfram.com/language/ref/Graphics3D.html) objects.

-This can be used in Mathics front ends like [Mathics-Django](https://pypi.org/project/Mathics-Django/) and [Symja](https://github.com/axkr/symja_android_library) to handle 3D graphics.
+This can be used in Mathics3 front ends like [Mathics3-Django](https://pypi.org/project/Mathics-Django/) and [Symja](https://github.com/axkr/symja_android_library) to handle 3D graphics.
 The code may also be useful as a guide for other kinds of Mathics/WL front-ends to other kinds of JavaScript graphics engines.

 See [our gallery](examples).